naev/naev/utils/ssys/Readme.md

  - `graph2ssys.py`: Reads a graph in input, updates current system map accordingly.
 This is the only way to actually modify it.

  - `dot2graph.py`: As the name suggests, turns a graph in dot format into a graph in our basic format.
  - `graph2pov.py`: Reads graph input, and generates a `png` using `povray`.
-Will have colors if input vertices have color tags (i.e. input is obtained from `ssys2graph | graph_faction -c`.
+Will have colors if input vertices have color tags (i.e. input is obtained from `ssys2graph | graph_vaux -c`.
  - `graph2dot.py`: As the name suggests, reads current system map and outputs a graph in dot format.

 ## graphmod
 `graphmod.py` provides all that is necessary to build a graph modifier such as the programs described in the section graphmods below.
 As a simple example of use, see `graphmod_repos_virt.py` source.
 By convention, we call `graph_xxx.py` the generic utilities and `graphmod_xxx.py` the ad hoc modifiers.
- - `graph_faction.py`: Reads a graph in input, add faction tag to vertex aux field, and outputs the result.
+ - `graph_vaux.py`: Reads a graph in input, add faction tag to vertex aux field, and outputs the result.
 With, `-c`, adds the color instead of the faction.
 Also provides color values when imported.
  - `graph_scale.py`: Reads a graph in input, scales it, and outputs the resulting graph.